All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Bioavailability is the percentage of a medication that reaches your bloodstream and becomes active.
 This is the single biggest difference between injectable and oral GLP-1 formats.

 Injectable GLP-1 bioavailability: When semaglutide or tirzepatide is injected subcutaneously, nearly 90% or more of the medication reaches systemic circulation.
 The injection bypasses the digestive system entirely.
-What you inject is essentially what your body gets to use.
+What you inject is importantly what your body gets to use.

 Oral GLP-1 bioavailability: Oral semaglutide (the most studied oral GLP-1) has a bioavailability of approximately 1% to 2%.
 That means roughly 98% to 99% of the pill is broken down by stomach acid and digestive enzymes before it can be absorbed.
 To compensate, oral doses must be much higher than injectable doses to deliver a similar amount of active medication to the bloodstream.